RPA-US/bpmloggenerator/README.md

 -  DB_PORT="Database access port"
 -  DB_USER="Database user to access.
 Use a new user with limited credentials"
 -  DB_PASSWORD="Password for the previous user"
--  DJANGO_SETTINGS_MODULE=agosuirpa.settings
+-  DJANGO_SETTINGS_MODULE=bpmloggenerator.settings
 -  DJANGO_SECRET_KEY="Secret text for cryptographic purposes"
 -  EMAIL_HOST_USER="Mail used in the server p.e.: mail@sample.com"
 -  EMAIL_HOST_PASSWORD="Password of the mail used in the server"
--  API_VERSION="Prefix used in all endpoints p.e.: agosuirpa/api/v1/"
+-  API_VERSION="Prefix used in all endpoints p.e.: bpmloggenerator/api/v1/"
 -  PREFIX_SCENARIO="Prefix used to identify scenarios folders p.e.: sc_"
 -  EXPERIMENT_RESULTS_PATH="Name of the folder where experiment data will be stored"
 -  UI_LOGS_FOLDERNAME="Name of the folder that appears inside the resulting data of generating a experiment where experiment UI logs and screenshots will be stored"